Lithuanian State Border Guard Service

-The State Border Guard Service or VSAT (Valstybės sienos apsaugos tarnyba) is a border control institution under the Ministry of the Interior charged with controlling and maintaining the security of the Lithuanian borders on land, in the Baltic Sea and the Curonian Lagoon.
+The State Border Guard Service or VSAT (Valstybės sienos apsaugos tarnyba) is a border control institution under the Ministry of the Interior of Lithuania charged with controlling and maintaining the security of the Lithuanian borders on land, in the Baltic Sea and the Curonian Lagoon.
 VSAT is a member of the EU Frontex and is responsible for the security of about 1070 km of the external border of the European Union with Kaliningrad Oblast (exclave of Russia) and Belarus.

 History

 1920–1940

 Following the declaration of independence on 16 February 1918, Lithuania had to ensure its border protection.
 This was a difficult task to fulfill, because the borders were changing (Lithuania took over the Klaipėda Region in 1923 and was in a perpetual dispute with Poland over the Vilnius Region), and the bodies protecting the border were changing as well (the customs and patrol guards, militia and army).

 The formation of the first border regiment was started on 1 February 1920.
 On 26 January 1922, the Lithuanian defence minister, Jonas Šimkus, issued an order designating 29 June as Border Regiment Day.
 At that time, border regiments protected the border, and the State Border Police was formed in the Klaipėda Region on 18 June 1923.
 Later, border regiments, units of the Ministry of Defence, were disbanded, and the border police of the Ministry of the Interior took over the protection of the state border on 1 January 1924.
 Before the first Soviet occupation, the number of Lithuanian border police was not large: 1,656 policemen in 1931 and 1,934 in 1933.

-This strength was maintained until June 1940 when the Soviet Union occupied Lithuania.
+This strength was maintained until June 1940 when the Soviet Union invaded and occupied Lithuania.
 After that, some border guards were subject to political persecution, the border police was disbanded, and the Red Army took control of the Lithuanian border with Nazi Germany.
 Near the end of World War II, the Soviets occupied Lithuania for the second time.
 Throughout their rule, they protected only the Lithuanian border with the People's Republic of Poland.